The problem and prevalence of ignorance

 While the wording on the petition itself was fairly innocuous, the preface to it contained many falsehoods and exaggerations.

 Mr Hastie is an intelligent man.
-I cannot believe that he believed the statements that he wrote in that preface.
+He cannot have believed the statements that he wrote in that preface.

 It seemed to be a case of intentional ignorance: a pretence to believe things that are not really believed in order to exploit the naïvety or ignorance of others.
 I'm sure that Mr Hastie is not the only person to indulge in intentional ignorance.